If Buddha Had a Heart Attack

 This technique will bring the nervous system into balance within minutes through the phrenic nerve.

-Sit tall in your seat with your spine erect.
-Relax the shoulders down the back, remove the tongue from the roof of your mouth and relax the eyes closed.
+Sit tall in your seat, spine erect.
+Relax your shoulders down the back, remove the tongue from the roof of your mouth, and relax your eyes closed.

 This allows you to physically embody strength and integrity (sthira) while keeping the mind at ease (sukha).

-While practicing yoga (or any exercise), hold a pose firmly grounded, feel strong in the muscle and bones of your body, then relax the skin around the body.
+While practicing yoga (or any exercise), hold a pose firmly grounded, feel strong in your muscles and bones, and relax the skin around your body.

 Mindfulness practice allows you to be confident in what you are saying while remaining fully receptive to the other person’s response.
 This is specifically useful in a disagreement or argument.
 State your position, but listen to the other person as if they know something you don’t.